 What sort of teams are there in the Lifeline Classic?

-Over the past five years we’ve been wonderfully supported by a range of teams who have made huge efforts to raise funds for Lifeline’s services.
+Over the past six years we’ve been wonderfully supported by a range of teams who have made huge efforts to raise funds for Lifeline’s services.
 These teams have included people of all ages and surfing experience – from six-year-olds upwards.
 We also welcome any type of board

-There have been corporate teams like Cunninghams, Swellnet and CMS Surveyors; small businesses such as Code 5 Fitness and Man Anchor; local community groups including Surfing Mums, Freshwater Longboarders and Northern Beaches Uniting Church; and groups of friends such as Rainbows and Unicorns, Surflads and Fairlight Boardriders.
+There have been corporate teams like Cunninghams, Swellnet and CMS Surveyors; small businesses such as Code 5 Fitness and Man Anchor; local community groups including Surf Girls Australia, Freshwater Longboarders and Northern Beaches Uniting Church; and groups of friends such as Fairlight Boardriders.

 Get on board with your own team.
 Help Lifeline save lives.